Springettsbury Township, Pennsylvania: 18th century

+Camp Security

 During the Revolutionary War, Camp Security operated in Springettsbury (then part of Hellam) Township from 1781 to the war's end in 1783, and held prisoners from the Battles of Saratoga in New York and later those from the Battle of Yorktown in Virginia.
 Located just east of the current Penn Oaks development, the camp housed 1,500 prisoners, Continental Army guards, and their families.
 The first prisoners arrived from an overcrowded stockade in Charlottesville, Virginia, years after their 1777 capture, and were obliged to build their own stockade and huts, as well as guard shacks for their captors.
 The poor accommodations and shortages of food, clothing, and medicine contributed to the spread of disease such that hundreds died and were buried in mostly unmarked graves nearby.
 Yorktown prisoners arrived in 1782 and Camp Indulgence was built nearby, outside the stockade, with similar huts but with less security and easier parole for about 600 residents (non-commissioned officers and some women and children).
+An archeological dig found Camp Security's stockade post holes in October 2022, and work to uncover more remains of the site continued in 2023.